yofukashino/BetterDiscordPlugins/README.md

 and randomized even more later on.

   ### Liscense?
-IDC Copy the plugin if you wanna.
 <br>
-if the plugin in ported then ask the original author before doing so.
+if the plugin in ported then the same license applies as the original.

 ### Support Servers?
 The Support Server For All the Plugins.